Using Clipboard History

 This is the main screen after starting Clibor.

-Clibor automatically monitors your clipboard and saves the history.
+Clibor automatically monitors your clipboard and records your history.

-Try copying a string a few times, and you’ll see the history being stored.
+Try copying some text a few times, and you’ll see the history being stored.

 To reuse a stored history entry, click on it, and it will be copied to the clipboard.